Greg-Court/azure-tf-tshoot-vm/README.md

 ## Features
 - Rapid deployment of either Linux or Windows VMs with minimal configuration
 - Automatic tagging with deployment date and purpose
-- Extracts network information from subnet ID
+- Extracts location & network information from subnet ID
 - Customizable VM properties for specific testing scenarios
 - Support for static IP address assignment

 ## Usage

 ### Steps
-1. Login via Azure CLI to the correct tenant
+1. Login via Azure CLI to the correct tenant (selecting the subscription is not required)
 2. Deploy the module

 ### Minimal Configuration